Skip to Content

 How a Reverse Osmosis System removes fluoride from water.

-In a reverse osmosis water filtration system, the water is passed through a semi-permeable membrane under pressure.
-This process forces the water through the membrane while the impurities like fluoride, mercury, cysts, etc, are left on the membrane.
+This process forces the water through the membrane while impurities like fluoride, mercury, cysts, etc., are left on the membrane.
 The result is clean and safe drinking water.

 But as you continue filtering your water, the membrane will continue accumulating lots of contaminants so it is a good idea to do some routine maintenance of your RO system as per the instructions of your manufacturer.